 The former Video iPod has been renamed the “iPod Classic” with a slimmer design and a bigger hard drive.

-Although the new iPod Touch is very impressive with its Wi-Fi and touch-screen, the fact that it only has a 16GBs sucks big time.
-I like to keep my current iPod Video full of movies and TV shows that I ripped from DVD for my morning commute.
+Although the new iPod Touch is very impressive with its Wi-Fi and touch-screen, the fact that it only has 16GB hard drive sucks big time.
+I like to keep my current iPod Video full of movies and TV shows that I ripped from DVDs for my morning commute.
 The new smaller hard drive is a major sticking point for me.
-The reason the new iPods have smaller hard drives is because they are Flash memory based (no moving parts) and are able to withstand an occasional bump or drop better than traditional hard drives.
+The reason the new iPods have smaller hard drives is that they are Flash memory-based (no moving parts) and are able to withstand an occasional bump or drop better than traditional hard drives.

 Apple is also teaming with Starbucks to allow customers to browse a new WiFi iTunes store for free inside of its coffee shops.
 Go near a Starbucks and an icon pops up.
 Click on it and you can buy Starbucks’ current music selections.

 Steve Jobs also announced he was phasing out the entry-level iPhone and cutting the price of the upper-end model from $599 to $399.